peter88213/nv_custom_export/docs/usage.md

 # Installation

 - Unzip the downloaded zipfile into a new folder.
-- Move into this new folder and launch **setup.pyw**.
+- Move into this new folder and launch **setup.py**.
 This installs the plugin.

 *Note: If you install novelibre at a later time, you can always install the plugin afterwards by running the nv_aeon2 setup script again.*